drhsqlite/fossil-mirror/www/javascript.md

 gateway bidirectional should be possible as well, as long as it properly uses SQLite transactions.

+### <a id="wcontent"></a>Wiki content listing

+[Since](/timeline?r=wcontent-subsets) version 2.16 it is possible to add [configurable](/help?cmd=wiki-classes) checkbox controls to the submenu of [available wiki pages](/wcontent) for the interactive adjustment of a subset of wiki pages that are shown.
+Client-side script is used to toggle visibility of the corresponding rows according to the state of these checkboxes.

 ----

 ## <a id="future"></a>Future Plans for JavaScript in Fossil